-- · You cannot attach files to digest templates. - You must associate each digest template with a message digest.
-See "Setting Up Message Digests" on page 211.
+- You cannot attach files to digest templates. - You must associate each digest template with a message digest.
+See "Setting Up Message Digests" on page 211. - · You cannot edit the "To" field.
+The recipient is controlled by settings of the message digest.